datacommonsorg/website/docs/new_deployment.md

 - Make a new folder `<new_instance>` under [deploy/overlays](../deploy/overlays).

 - Copy the [kustomization.yaml
-  template](../deploy/overlays/kustomization.yaml.tpl) to the new folder and configure the following fields:
+  template](../deploy/overlays/kustomization.yaml.tpl) to the new folder as `kustomization.yaml` and configure the following fields:

   - `nameSuffix`